Written by Kandi Neal:

-If you’re new to CBD, you might be wondering, “How do I know if I’m taking too much?”
+If you’re new to CBD, you might be wondering, “What is my CBD Dosage?”
 This is a commonly asked question and rest assured you are not alone.
 To date, there are no known reports of a fatal overdose caused by any CBD products.
 According to the National Cancer Institute, “Cannabinoid receptors aren’t found in the brain stem, so there is no way it can change our key functions.”
 Although CBD is non-toxic and you won’t overdose with it, it is still possible to get some unwanted side effects from overdoing it.
 Even though CBD oil is considered safe and is generally tolerated well, it’s important to figure out how much CBD is exactly right for your individual needs.
 Read on for tips and tricks for finding your specific serving size.

 The number one thing to keep in mind is that it’s important to find out what works best for you instead of relying on what may work for somebody else.
 For this reason, it’s best to start with a lower dose and slowly increase until you get the desired benefits of CBD.
 If at some point you start to experience unwanted effects, simply lower your dose.
 On the flip side, if it was working well for you at first, but now seems less effective, consider slowly increasing the amount that you’re taking until you find that balance that is exactly right.